chindris/silverback-template/README.md

 Or via the UI

 - Go to `/admin/config/people/simple_oauth`
-- Set the directory to `../keys` then click on "Generate keys"
+- Click on "Generate keys", the directory should be set to `../keys`

 ##### Create the Publisher Consumer